avaneev/biteopt/README.md

 BITEOPT uses self-optimization techniques making it objective function-agnostic.

+It is important to note that compiler and the way it arranges mathematical instructions measurably affect performance of the latest version of BiteOpt.
+LLVM provides the intendend performance while with Intel C++ Compiler 2019.0 BiteOpt's performance is measurably lower.

 ## Comparison ##

 This "black-box" optimization method was tested on 500+ 1-56 dimensional